ViaVersion/Mappings/README.md

 ## Generating json mapping files for a Minecraft version

-Compile the project using `mvn clean build` and put the jar in some directory, ideally the project root.
+Compile the project using `./gradlew build` and put the jar in some directory, ideally the project root.

 Then run the jar with: